 What do you hope to get out of this retreat?

 If you want to go for fun and are not following the “typical yoga lifestyle” it might be important for you to make sure the things you enjoy socially are part of the retreat.
 Some people feel the need to have alcohol for example.
 Not all yoga retreats offer alcohol options but many do these days; the same thing goes for meat, not an option at more authentic yoga retreats but certainly an option at those that add yoga to a vacation experience.

-We had a guest whose life was jolted apart when her marriage unexpectedly ended because of discovered infidelity.
-She came on a retreat to have a week of “feeling” with a clean diet and nothing to numb her pain, following her week at the retreat with a visit to girlfriends in Chicago, where wine would definitely be part of drowning her sorrow.
+We had a guest at the Sewall House Yoga Retreat whose life was jolted apart when her marriage unexpectedly ended because of discovered infidelity.
+She came on a retreat to have a week of “feeling” with a clean diet and nothing to numb her pain.
+She then followed her retreat week with a visit to girlfriends in Chicago, where wine would definitely be part of drowning her sorrow.
 Feeling first, friends and wine second.

 The options vary from less expensive ashram style places to luxurious accommodations in fancy spa settings.
 Be realistic about your budget, combining that priority with your other needs for taking a yoga retreat.

-However, if you really do not have enough time off from work, the travel and arranging seem daunting, or your budget is too tight try mini-retreats at home like getting a massage, facial, going to a restorative yoga class instead of your usual slam it out vinyasa class.
+However, if you really do not have enough time off from work, the travel and arranging seem daunting, or your budget is too tight, maybe you should try mini-retreats at home — like getting a massage or facial, going to a restorative yoga class instead of your usual slam it out vinyasa class.
 Even taking a day off work or off social media, devices can give us a smaller benefit similar to that of a yoga retreat.